Vigenère Cipher Tool

 1. Repeat the Keyword: Repeat the keyword to match the ciphertext length.

-2. Reverse the Shift: For each character in the ciphertext, reverse the shift determined by the keyword.
+2. Reverse the Shift: For each ciphertext character, reverse the shift indicated by the keyword.

-• Using the previous example, decrypting "L" with the keyword "L" involves shifting 11 positions backward, resulting in "A."
+• In our previous example, decrypting "L" with keyword letter "L" means shifting 11 positions backward to recover "A."

 Example: